hollizzz-cmyk/Hollis_Luo_Pioneer_CMB_LowEll_CosmicVariance_Analysis_Code/README.md

 # Pioneer CMB Project

-This project supports a high-school cosmology research paper titled "Investigating Low-ell Power Suppression in the Planck 2018 CMB Temperature Spectrum Using Cosmic-Variance Analysis."
+This project supports a cosmology research paper titled "Investigating Low-ell Power Suppression in the Planck 2018 CMB Temperature Spectrum Using Cosmic-Variance Analysis."